NitsanRaviv/Enigma-Machine/README.md

 if you want only to use the machine than clone the EnigmaMachine module and use the ex1 xml׳s.

-fur further information please contact through mail.
+for further information please contact through mail.